polymonster/premake-android-studio/readme.md

 Native files are added to cmake lists.
 Java, Resource and Manifest files are added to the gradle project.
 ```

+If you want to use asset packs to publich to google play store and avoid the 150mb limit, you can simply use the 'assetpacks' key-value list to register asset packs.
+This will create a folder and the required metadata.
+Asset packs must be declared at workspace scope and included in a project via the `assetpackdependencies` string list at project scope.
+The asset pack directory will be created inside the top level gradle directory (workspace.location) from there it is up to you to copy your assets into the correct subdirectory
+`asset_pack_directory/src/main/assets`

 *****